REDWOOF/Between-Two-Worlds-Notes/content/Party/The Misfits.md

 ### All

-- Infiltrated and disrupted the yearly masquerade of Neverwinter in 1491.
+- Infiltrated, disrupted and assassinated 5 guests in the yearly masquerade of Neverwinter in 1491.
 - Awakened a dragon of the apocalypse.
 - Freed children of Temperance